How incident management works in Jira Service Management

 Atlassian’s platform for incident management brings all of the context and data you need to resolve an incident quickly and efficiently.

-- Within a single portal, agents can manage issues and user-reported incidents in Jira Service Management.
+- Within Jira Service Management, agents can easily manage issues and user-reported incidents.

 - Jira Service Management’s native asset and configuration management capabilities (included in Premium and Enterprise plans) help agents to understand dependencies within their IT infrastructure to locate potential causes of the incident.

-- Finally, Confluence’s shared workspace captures incident practices, processes, and procedures in one place — from runbooks, knowledge bases, and PIRs.
+- Finally, shared workspaces capture incident practices, processes, and procedures in one place — from runbooks, knowledge bases, and PIRs.

 The incident management process

 The key to incident management is having a good process and sticking to it.
 Incident response is a pretty broad term, so let’s break it down a bit further into the most likely steps you'll perform once you’ve identified, categorized, and prioritized an incident:

 - Initial diagnosis: DevOps style teams typically own an incident from diagnosis to resolution, while multi-tier service desks have a front-line team that attempts the same but when needed they can escalate to 2nd or 3rd level support teams.

 - Escalate: If necessary, the next team takes the logged data and continues with the diagnosis process, and, if this next team can’t diagnose the incident, it escalates to the next team.